Skip to Main Content

 What is SciENcv?

 SciENcv (Science Experts Network Curriculum Vitae) is a tool that is part of My NCBI.
-It helps researchers create profiles in the NIH biographical Sketch form and is a researcher profile system for anyone who applies for, is associated with or receives grants from federal agencies.Included in the profile is education, employment research activities, publications, honors, awards and other professional contributions.
+It helps researchers create sketches about education, employment research activities, publications, honors, awards and other professional contributions in the NIH biographical sketch, Department of Defense and National Science Foundation formats in order to be compliant with federal funding.

 SciENcv is especially useful because its features include: